defra-design/aqie-design-history/app/posts/private-beta/sprint-one.md

 Additionally, we integrated the [OS Places Names API](https://www.ordnancesurvey.co.uk/products/os-names-api).
 This feature allows users to search for locations using either place names or postcodes.

-The API can return many results, by utilizing its functionality, we can filter results using the `LOCAL_TYPE:` parameter, ensuring only the desired types are displayed.
+The API can return many results, by utilising its functionality, we can filter results using the `LOCAL_TYPE:` parameter, ensuring only the desired types are displayed.

 `LOCAL_TYPE:` filters used in the prototype: